All Episodes

 This is a fascinating piece.

-I don't remember where it um it was Forbes.
+I don't remember where it was Forbes.

 That's what was Forbes.

-Really just talk to them.
+Really, just talk to them.

-Are you for gay Marriage, if so, why?
+Are you for gay marriage?

 I'll back out of the way, tell them no wrong answer.

-I really want to know.
+I really want to know how you think.

 But the problem with doing it now is the kind of people that would call based on the comments that we get.